 The smallest equine individual is a Miniature Horse.
 Thumbelina is the current holder of the smallest equine in the world record.
 She was foaled in 2006 and is 17.5 inches (44.5 cm) at the withers.
 Thumbelina shows the features of dwarfism in animals.

-A few others such as Einstien, Charly, Microdave and Bitty Hope have vied with Thumbelina as for the title of the smallest horse.
-Charly in fact is listed as the Guinness Book record holder for the smallest male horse.
+A few others such as Einstien, Charly, Microdave, and Bitty Hope have vied with Thumbelina for the title of the smallest horse.
+Charly, in fact, is listed as the Guinness Book record holder for the smallest male horse.

 07 of 07

-The smallest foal at birth is a Miniature Horse named Einstein, who at foaling weighed six pounds and measured fourteen inches at the withers.
+The smallest foal at birth is a Miniature Horse named Einstein, who at foaling weighed 6 pounds and measured 14 inches at the withers.
 He vies with Thumbelina for the smallest living horse because he does not show any signs of dwarfism.
-Einstein's sire and dam are champion Miniature Horses.
-He has been featured in publications like People and USA Todays and made appearances in many television shows like Oprah Winfrey, Good Morning America and The View.
+Einstein's sire and dam (father and mother) are champion Miniature Horses.
+He has been featured in publications like People and USA Today and made appearances in many television shows such as Oprah Winfrey, Good Morning America, and The View.